uuki/uuki/README.md

 ## Skills

 - Node.js
-- HTML5/CSS3
+- HTML5/CSS3 (I prefer FLOCSS pattern for static sites, and loosely coupled and maintainable designs based on Atomic Design for component-based cases.)
 - Sass
 - JavaScript
 - Vue.js
+- NuxtJs
-- Nuxt.js
+- React
 - Gulp
-- Webpack
+- Webpack4, 5
 - FireBase
-- AWS
-  - EC2, CloudFront, S3, Lambda, API Gateway, Serverless(SAM)
 - Linux
+- AWS (These can be used to build serverless environments, hosting environments, etc.)
+  - Amplify, EC2, CloudFront, S3, Lambda, API Gateway, Serverless(SAM)
+- Docker (Building a simple DB and CMS environment.)
+- GAS

+and

 - Ansible
-- Docker
-- GAS
+- Vagrant

+*I haven't used it much lately.

 ## Stats